INFORMATION FOR PATIENTS AND CARERS

 Copies of your information

 We are happy to give you copies of all written communications to GPs or others.
 Please tell us if you would like this.
-Under the Data Protection Act (1998) you have the right to request a copy of your information.
+Under the Data Protection Act (2018) and GDPR you have the right to request a copy of your information.
 Please speak to a member of staff if you would like to do this.

 Your personal data will be held in secure conditions within the European Economic Area in line with the Hospice’s ‘Health Record Retention Schedule’.